Azure-Samples/copilot-sap-sales-order-verification/README.md

 The salesperson uses a chatbot deployed on Microsoft Teams to investigate the customer's orders by leveraging AI to gain summarized insights from Outlook Emails and Teams’ messages, combined with direct data from the SAP system.

 ### 3. Generated Report
-After identifying the issue, the salesperson uses AI to generate a report summarizing the conversation and the cause of the delay, which is then sent to the customer via email through the chatbot interaction.
+After identifying the issue, the salesperson uses AI to generate a report summarizing the conversation and the cause of the delay, which is then sent to the customer via email through the chatbot interaction on Teams.

 ## Technologies in Play